abgroen/abgroen/content/authors/admin/_index.md

 I have been offered a PhD scholarship beginning Sept.
 2020 at Aarhus University which is the same place I achieved my BSc and Msc degrees in Political Science between 2014 and 2019.
 My PhD project will focus on collaborative public leadership and I will be affiliated with the <a href = "https://ps.au.dk/en/crown-prince-frederik-center-for-public-leadership/" rel ="follow"><strong>Crown Prince Frederik Center for Public Leadership</strong></a>.
 My main supervisor will be <a href = "https://pure.au.dk/portal/da/persons/christian-boetcher-jacobsen(fd9dea84-2af2-4d41-89ac-117e13f5324c).html" rel ="follow"><strong>Christian Bøtcher Jacobsen</strong></a>.

-My research interests in general include collaborative leadership, organizational coordination and data science.
-As such, I love dealing with complex data and it is my passion to tell stories using data and solve problems within the public and social realm.
+My research interests in general include public leadership and performance, organizational coordination, and data science.
 I am enthusiastic about leveraging methods of modern statistics and data visualisation to extract patterns from intertwined, unstructured datasets.
+As such, I love dealing with complex data and it is my passion to use data to tell stories as well as solve ever-changing problems within the public and social realm.

+I live in Copenhagen at the moment but I move to Aarhus come summer 2020.